juxtinteractive/capturetheweb/README.md

 Start browser (`cefclient.app`), then start a Syphon Client and see the browser's contents being streamed!

+### Control browser

-Send OSC messages on port `7000`.
+The browser listens for OSC messages on port `7000`.
 Current commands are below.

   - `string`: any string is assumed to be a URL, and the browser will navigate to it.
   - `float`: any float value will trigger a mouse move event. `0.0` is top left and `1.0` is bottom right of the window (any value inbetween is a point on the line between those two positions, e.g. `0.5` is the middle of the window).
   - `int`: any integer value will resize the window to a square with width and height of the integer received.

+### Send OSC messages from JavaScript

+The browser exposes a JavaScript API that let's you send OSC messages on port `3000`.

+Example: `JuxtOSC.send('crispy bacon')` sends the string `'crispy bacon'` on to `127.0.0.1:3000`.
+The actual message sent is `/frombrowser : <OSCVal s "crispy bacon">`.

 ### Syphon & OSC test apps